Adapt Your Cyber Security Defenses

 - Man-in-the-middle attacks.
 Man-in-the-middle attacks are particularly concerning as they are hard to detect and can continue for long periods of time.

-Usage of cloud synchronization products, such as Dropbox and Google Drive, has become very popular for both personal and business data bur can put a lot of data at risk.
+Usage of cloud synchronization products, such as Dropbox and Google Drive, has become very popular for both personal and business data.
+These convenient services can put a lot of data at risk.

 The man-in-the-middle attack uses malware installed on a victim’s computer to intercept traffic while it is in transit to the cloud storage server.